kklarsen/getting_and_cleaning_data_project/CodeBook.md

 #####RESULT DIRECTORY

-`results_dir`defines the "results" directory `"./results"` in which intermediate and final results will be written to.`"./results`" will be created in the working directory.
+`resultsDir`defines the "results" directory `"./results"` in which intermediate and final results will be written to.`"./results`" will be created in the working directory.

 `file.exist(results_dir)` logic checks whether directory already exist.
 If the directory does not exist `dir.create(results_dir)` will create the directory.
 If the directory `"./results"` already exist the code jumps over this step and continues.